 All of these mugs are made from glazes whose major component is either Alberta Slip or Ravenscrag Slip.
 They are all fired at cone 10R.

 Pure Ravenscrag Slip has very good application properties.
 It resists crawling on sharp interior corners and edges.
 However, it contains significant clay and does shrink on drying.
-So in many cases, like Alberta Slip, it is good to use a blend of calcine and raw in recipes, especially for multi-layer application (check http://ravenscrag.com for information on how to calcine).
+So in many cases, like Alberta Slip, it is good to use a blend of roast and raw in recipes, especially for multi-layer application (check http://ravenscrag.com for information on how to roast, or calcine it).
 It is also good to test to make sure that over layers do not 'pull' on the Ravenscrag Slip under-layer and compromise its dry-bond with the body.

 Left: Raw Ravenscrag Slip powder.
 Right: Calcined at 1080F.